-Graceland Black Lives Matter protest prompts race complaint
+Graceland Black Lives Matter protest prompts lawsuit

 - Portions of Interstate 84, Interstate 90 closed in ice storm

+After the protest, state Sen. Lee Harris and state Rep. G.A.
+Hardaway relayed constituents’ concerns that African-Americans were denied entry based on racial profiling.

+The vigil protest came about a month after dozens of protesters snarled traffic directly outside of Graceland and the entry to the home.
+Organizers said Graceland’s role as a high-profile tourist attraction made it an ideal place for a protest.

-The group is demanding unspecified damages.
+The group is demanding a jury trial and unspecified damages.

-Elvis Presley Enterprises and the city of Memphis didn’t immediately respond to a request for comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.